Home » RECIPES » Funfetti Cookie Layer Cake

 Elizabeth Swoish

 Deliciously stacked Funfetti Cookie Layer Cake!
 The cookie layers are chewy and filled with sprinkles and white chocolate chips.
-It is filled and topped with my Not So Sweet Vanilla Buttercream.
 It is the perfect dessert for the cookie lovers in your life!

 5 from 1 vote